MS Access As A Dev Tool

 When you need a Microsoft Access programmer for your Seattle, WA business, call MS Access Solutions at (323) 285-0939.
 We have over 25 years experience as a Microsoft Access programmer.
 We create Access database applications for all industries, including medical offices and hospitals, oil and gas companies, government agencies at the local, state, and f ederal level, the U.S. military, school districts, junior colleges and universities, agriculture, human resources departments and employment agencies, and insurance agencies and insurance corporations.

 At MS Access Solutions, we've dedicated over twenty five years to Microsoft Access and SQL Server database programming.
-Our development team doesn't simply create databases; we build tailored solutions that measurably improve how businesses operate.
+Our development staff doesn't simply create databases; we build tailored solutions that measurably improve how businesses operate.
 One of our recent projects involved a regional healthcare provider struggling with appointment scheduling.
 Their system would practically grind to a halt during morning call hours, frustrating both staff and patients.
 We analyzed their workflow and developed a hybrid system using Access for the front-end interface while migrating their data to SQL Server.
 The results were immediate: booking times dropped from three minutes to under one minute per patient, and those persistent synchronization errors that plagued their multiple locations finally disappeared.

 Not every database challenge requires rebuilding from the ground up.
 Many of our clients benefit from targeted improvements to existing systems.
 We frequently address specific issues like financial reports showing inaccurate totals, customer forms that mysteriously lose entered data, or automated processes that fail to execute when needed.
 A property management company contacted us last quarter about their monthly statement generation process.
 Their weekend batch processing had grown so slow that it was still running Monday morning when staff arrived.
 We identified a poorly constructed recursive query that was exponentially increasing processing time as their data grew.
-After rewriting this single component, their processing time decreased by 78%, eliminating the Monday morning bottleneck that had disrupted operations for months.
+After rewriting this single component, their processing time decreased by 78%,liminating the Monday morning bottleneck that had disrupted operations for months.

 Keeping your Microsoft Access database clean and reliable starts with understanding one core principle: Normalization.
 It sounds technical, but it's really just a method of organizing your data so everything has its place and nothing is duplicated or inconsistent.
 If you're new to databases, this process helps you avoid a mess later on.